SwissDataScienceCenter/renku-design-docs/feature pitches/project workflows UI view/project-workflows-ui-view.md

 One of the core premises of Renku is to expose connections between code and data.
 However, the only place in the web UI where users can see any of this information for a project is in the lineage view.
 That view is incomplete at best and not particularly user-friendly.
 It is not easy to find out about it in the first place unless you are specifically told where to look.
 We have a nice abstraction for workflows (plans and provenance) and we should expose it in the UI so it can contribute to understanding what happens in a project.
 Just like `Datasets` abstract which data is important in/for a project, `Workflows` abstract which processes are relevant for turning data into results.

-In addition, we have significant inconsistency between what users experience in the CLI vs. the web app.
+In addition, we have an inconsistency between what users experience in the CLI vs. the web app.
 In the CLI, a user can list/view/modify/create workflows, whereas in the UI they cannot do any of those things.
 We need to start offering UI views that expose these concepts.

 This mini-project is a starting point to rectifying this situation.
 The thrust of the feature is not so much *action* but *understanding* - what is happening in a project, how complex is the path to achieving a result, what is needed to transform data into results?
 It should satisfy some basic user-story questions: